Fene-87/shopping-cart-logic/README.md

 - [📝 License](#license)

-# 📖 Redux Toolkit Tutorial <a name="about-project"></a>
+# 📖 Shopping cart logic <a name="about-project"></a>

-**Redux Toolkit Tutorial** is a simple React/Redux project that I use for practice on how to use the redux toolkit
+**Shopping cart logic** is a simple React/Redux project that I use for practice on how to use the redux toolkit.
+I create a shopping cart and use Redux toolkit for global state management.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>